-- Survivors also experience stress reactions in their day-to-day life while trauma bonded, including issues sleeping and eating properly during periods when traumatic memories do not directly confront them.
+Survivors also experience stress reactions in their day-to-day life while trauma bonded, including sleeping and eating properly during periods when traumatic memories do not directly confront them.

-- Another common sign of trauma bonding is that you cannot live without your trauma bond, which usually results in fear of abandonment.
-It’s also not uncommon for trauma survivors to experience intrusive memories or dreams- as well as other symptoms associated with PTSD and depression.
+Another common sign of trauma bonding is that you cannot live without your trauma bond, which usually results in fear of abandonment.
+It’s also not uncommon for trauma survivors to experience intrusive memories or dreams and other symptoms associated with PTSD and depression.

-Narcissistic abuse can have serious effects on an individual who this type of relationship has victimized.
-The victim may become submissive during these abusive encounters out of fear from their abuser.
+Narcissistic abuse can severely affect an individual who has been victimized in this type of relationship.
+The victim may become submissive during these abusive encounters out of fear of their abuser.

 - Another concept inherent to trauma bonding is Stockholm syndrome; this type of trauma bonding usually occurs when the individual is being held hostage or abused by their captor.